MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/README.md

 ### Challenge 3: **[Use Semantic Kernel as an Orchestrator to create a basic intelligent app.](Student/Challenge-03.md)**

 - Unlock the potential of Semantic Kernel in developing intelligent applications.
-Whether you prefer C# or Python, this session will provide you with the knowledge to incorporate Semantic Kernel into your applications, facilitating seamless integration of AI prompts with conventional programming languages for smarter, more responsive applications.
+Semantic Kernel is a lightweight, open-source development kit that lets you easily build AI agents and integrate the latest AI models into your C#, Python, or Java codebase.
+It serves as an efficient middleware that enables rapid delivery of enterprise-grade solutions.
+It achieves this by allowing you to define plugins that can be chained together in just a few lines of code.

 ### (Optional) Challenge 4: **[Advanced Natural Language to SQL with Semantic Kernel and RAG](Student/Challenge-04.md)**

 - Practice how to convert natural language queries into SQL statements by using Semantic Kernel.
-This challenge will help you understand how to translate user requests into precise SQL queries that can be executed on the database
+This challenge will help you understand how to translate user requests into precise SQL queries that can be executed on the database.

 ### (Optional) Challenge 5: **[Observability in Semantic Kernel](Student/Challenge-05.md)**